tallowandsons/craft-critter/README.md

 - The [criticalcss.com](https://criticalcss.com) API, for cloud-based critical CSS generation.
 - The [@plone/critical-css-cli package](https://github.com/plone/critical-css-cli), for local critical CSS generation.
-- You can also implement your own generator by writing a class that implements the `GeneratorInterface` and registering it with Critter.
+- You can also implement your own generator by writing a class that extends the `BaseGenerator` and registering it with Critter.

 Each of the generators can be configured in the plugin settings under Critter → Settings → General → Generator, with options for viewport dimensions, API keys, and more.